dart-archive/www.dartlang.org/src/site/docs/tutorials/connect-dart-html/index.markdown

 Between the curly brackets of a CSS rule is a list of declarations, each of which ends in a semi-colon (;).
-Each declaration specifies an attribute and its value.
+Each declaration specifies a property and its value.
 Together the set of declarations define the _style sheet_ for all matching elements.
 The style sheet is used to set the appearance